-Middlebury will test the institution's emergency response and evacuation procedures on at least an annual basis, including tests that may be announced or unannounced, by the Emergency Notification System (RAVE), and could utilize text, phone, and/or email.
-Middlebury will publicize its emergency response and evacuation procedures in conjunction with at least one test per calendar year, by directing people to the emergency procedures web pages.
-Middlebury will document, for each test, a description of the exercise, the date, the time and whether it was announced or unannounced.
+The Middlebury Institute will test the Institute's emergency response and evacuation procedures on at least an annual basis, including tests that may be announced or unannounced, by the Emergency Notification System (RAVE), and could utilize text, phone, and/or email.
+The Institute will publicize its emergency response and evacuation procedures in conjunction with at least one test per calendar year, by directing people to the security web pages.
+The Institute will document, for each test, a description of the exercise, the date, the time and whether it was announced or unannounced.